aw8/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-The following code will read in the activity data file (note that "activity.csv" is already located in the working directory) and convert dates to R's date format.
+Read in the activity data file (note that "activity.csv" is already located in the working directory) and convert dates to R's date format.

 ```r
 #read in data